joemcalister/sentiment-analysis/README.md

 # Python basic sentiment analysis
 A simple implementation of sentiment analysis using the '[bag-of-words model](https://en.wikipedia.org/wiki/Bag-of-words_model)'.
 Designed to be lightweight with a very low computational time.
-Predominantly designed for small amounts of text, for example tweets.
+Predominantly designed for small amounts of text.
+For example, tweets.

 ## The BasicSentimentAnalysis class
 To initiate the class call